MSAN Frequently Asked Questions

 |Median Quant GMAT percentile

-While the GRE exam is not a perfect measure of academic achievement or potential to be a successful data scientist, prospective students scoring strictly less than 160 on the quantitative portion are increasingly non-competitive for the Master of Science in Analytics at the University of San Francisco.
+While the GRE exam is not a perfect measure of academic achievement or potential to be a successful data scientist, prospective students scoring strictly less than 160 on the quantitative portion are increasingly non-competitive for the Master of Science in Analytics program.

 Q: What is the minimum GPA required?